amovar18/amovar18/README.md

-- 👋 Hi, I’m @amovar18
+- 👋 Hi, I’m @amovar18 A.K.A Amoghavarsha
-- 👀 I’m interested in fullstack development, mobile development, backend development
+- I am an upcoming senior year student at LDRP Institute of Technology and Research.
+- 👀 I primarirly work on frontend web development with React.Js but I can also work on Mobile application development.
-- 🌱 I’m currently work in ReactJS, NodeJS
+- 🌱 I’m currently work in React.Js, Node.Js, Express.Js.
+- I work with all kinds of databases from MonogoDB to Firebase for NoSQL, PostgreSQL to MySQL for SQL databases.
-- 💞️ I’m looking to collaborate on any kind of projects
+- 💞️ I’m looking to collaborate on any kind of projects.
-- 📫 How to reach me kamoghavarsha@gmail.com
+- 📫 How to reach me kamoghavarsha@gmail.com or kgamoghavarsha@gmail.com

 <!---
 amovar18/amovar18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.